limengjie/avg101/ho12/ReadMe.txt

 initParent(int) are used to initialize those arrays will be used in DFS.
 Then call dfsSweep1 and dfsTrace1 to finish the DFS, fill the related arrays and push those vertices into stack based on their finish time.
+The dfsSweep1 will return the finishStack for next scc phase.

 In dfsPhase2.h and dfsPhase2.c, functions are declared and defined to accomplish the second phase of scc algorithm.